sustrik/libdill/man/choose.md

 # DESCRIPTION

 Accepts a list of channel operations.
 Performs one that can be done first.
-If multiple operations can be done immediately, one to perform is chosen at random.
+If multiple operations can be done immediately, one that comes earlier in the array is executed.

 `op` is operation code, either `CHSEND` or `CHRECV`. `ch` is a channel handle. `val` is a pointer to buffer to send from or receive to. `len` is size of the buffer, in bytes.

 If deadline expires before any operation can be performed, the function fails with `ETIMEDOUT` error.

-NOTE: `choose` is using reserved fields in `chclause` structure to store its internal information.
-Therefore, same `chclause` instance cannot be used by two overlapping invocations of `choose`.

 # RETURN VALUE